MusicalNinjaDad/pytest-doctest-mkdocstrings/docs/usage.md

 ]
 ```

+## Disabling the plugin

+You can completely disable the plugin by adding the command line option `-p no:doctest_mdcodeblocks` to pytest (via addopts or on the command line).

-then use `pytest --no-doctest-mdcodeblocks` to temporarily override the setting.
+To override activation via pytest.ini for a specific test session use `pytest --no-doctest-mdcodeblocks` on the commandline.